Social Work & Care Management Services for Adults

 The social work and care management teams at NYU Langone have one goal: to make your entire hospital experience, from home to the hospital and back again, as seamless as possible.

-From the moment you are admitted to the hospital—and even before—our social workers and care managers work closely with your medical team to make sure you have the social, emotional, and medical support necessary to help make the transition from NYU Langone to your home as safe and comfortable as possible.
+From the moment you are admitted to the hospital—and even before—our social workers, care managers, and case workers work closely with your medical team to make sure you have the social, emotional, and medical support necessary to help make the transition from NYU Langone to your home as safe and comfortable as possible.
 After all, home is likely where you can best recover.

 We also provide social work and care management services for children.